1997 Madrid NATO summit

-The 1997 Madrid summit was a NATO summit held in Madrid, Spain from 8–9 July 1997.
+The 1997 Madrid summit was a meeting of the heads of state and heads of government of the sixteen members of the North Atlantic Treaty Organization (NATO) and their partner countries held in Madrid, Spain, on 8–9 July 1997.
 It was the 15th NATO summit and the second in 1997, the previous one being held in Paris.
 The summit was notable for inviting three new members, Hungary, Poland, and the Czech Republic to join the alliance.

+Summit

+Venue

+The summit was held at the pavilions of the IFEMA fairgrounds.
+The government of Spain allocated 1.3 billion pesetas (€7.8 million) for the development of the summit.